rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

         -  [APOD cycle](https://docs.Nvidia.com/cuda/cuda-c-best-practices-guide/#assess-parallelize-optimize-deploy).
 - What is Kokkos, why you might want to use it and how to get started with it.
 Some resources:
     - [Talk](https://www.youtube.com/watch?v=y3HHBl4kV7g) by Christian Trott, Co-leader of the Kokkos core team (Sandia National Lab).
-    - [Kokkos lecture series](https://www.youtube.com/watch?v=rUIcWtFU5qM&list=PLqtSvL1MDrdFgDYpITs7aQAH9vkrs6TOF) (kind of outdated, but you can find a lot of resources online, also, join the slack !).
+    - [Kokkos lecture series](https://www.youtube.com/watch?v=rUIcWtFU5qM&list=PLqtSvL1MDrdFgDYpITs7aQAH9vkrs6TOF) (kind of outdated, but you can find a lot of resources online, also, join the slack!).
     -  **Note:** you really *should* consider using Kokkos, or any other portable programming model.
-It's good enough so that CEA adopted it for it's legacy codes ! (see [the CExA project](https://cexa-project.org/)).
+It's good enough so that CEA adopted it for it's legacy codes! (see [the CExA project](https://cexa-project.org/)).

 ### Disclaimers

-If you think I wrote something that is wrong, or misleading please let me know !
+If you think I wrote something that is wrong, or misleading please let me know!

 I am running my performance tests on Nvidia GPUs, just because they are more easily available to me, and that I am more familiar with the performance tools such as [nsight systems](https://developer.Nvidia.com/nsight-systems) (`nsys`) and [nsight compute](https://developer.Nvidia.com/nsight-compute) (`ncu`).
 However, note that AMD provides similar profilers and that the advices that I give here are general enough so that they apply for GPUs from both vendors.
 Although, at the time I am writing this (September 2025), rocm's kernel profilers seem a lot less user friendly.
-Moreover, do not take my word, test and evaluate yourself !
+Moreover, do not take my word, test and evaluate yourself!

 I will use Kokkos as the programming model for the code sample, just because I work with it, and that performance portability is **cool**.
 Again, the concepts are simple enough so that you can translate them to your favorite programming model, OpenMP, SYCL, Cuda, Hip.